 That may be years away.
 In the meantime, the more immediate question for professional education is: How do we keep up with job requirements that are already being constantly transformed?
 For Warner and his team, that question always leads to two more: What should we be teaching?
 And, how can we teach it better?

-Recently, for example, the team revised the popular Certificate in Social Media Management by changing the seven-course program to six courses and concentrating more heavily on not just understanding and analyzing social media but on producing it as well.
+Recently, for example, the team revised the popular Certificate in Social Media Marketing by changing the seven-course program to six courses and concentrating more heavily on not just understanding and analyzing social media but on producing it as well.

 A Need for ‘Strategic Awareness’